KishoreMl/KishoreMl/README.md

 - 👋 Hi, I’m @KishoreMl
 - 👀 I’m interested in FullStack Web Developing and Machine learning
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning MERN Stack
 - 💞️ I’m looking to collaborate on Startups
-- 📫 How to reach me  https://www.instagram.com/kishore_ml_2909/
+- 📫 How to reach me  kishoreml2909@gmail.com

 <!---
 KishoreMl/KishoreMl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.